firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 }

 /// The array of components to register with Core.
 Since Functions is a leaf node and
-/// doesn't provide any functionality to other SDKs, it should use Core for instance
+/// doesn't provide any functionality to other frameworks, it should use Core for instance
 /// management only.
 + (NSArray<FIRComponent *> *)componentsToRegister {
   // Each component needs a block for Core to call in order to instantiate instances of the